21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Weighted total7.8

 Verdict: The professional photographer’s choice for tethered shooting, color grading, and session-based workflows.
-Capture One’s AI masking is catching up to Lightroom, and its color science remains the gold standard for studio work.
+Capture One’s AI masking is catching up to Lightroom, and its color science remains the benchmark for studio work.

 Best for: Commercial, fashion, and studio photographers who need tethered capture, superior color rendering, and session management.